leobudima/elogii-blog/content/what-is-route-optimization-and-why-you-need-it.md

 canonical = "https://elogii.com/blog/what-is-route-optimization/"
 categories = ["Route Optimization"] date = 2020-03-24T23:00:00Z
-description = "In this post, you’ll see what is route optimization, how it works, how it can improve routing and planning, and, more importantly, why you need it." image = "/blog/uploads/what-is-route-optimisation.jpg" tags = ["Route Planner Software", "Route Optimization Software", "Route Optimization"] title = "What Is Route Optimization (And Why You Need It)?" titletag = "What Is Route Optimization (And Why You Need It)?"
+description = "Learn what is route optimization, how it works, what makes it different from route planning, and the effect of optimization on cost." image = "/blog/uploads/what-is-route-optimization.jpg" tags = ["Route Planner Software", "Route Optimization Software", "Route Optimization"] title = "What Is Route Optimization (And Why You Need It)?" titletag = "What Is Route Optimization (And Why You Need It)?"